-- Cultural knowledge: acquainting students with significant intellectual and aesthetic artifacts of World artistic, literary and philosophical cultures; in particular, giving them a picture of the present state of these cultures. - Historical knowledge: introducing students not only to the present state of their culture, but also its development from earlier and different states. - Aesthetic/perceptual training: teaching students to appreciate works of music, art, literature and drama by direct experience with them. - 4.
-Critical discipline: introducing students to critical canons within the various fields, showing them that whereas appreciation is personal, evaluation must meet publicly intelligible norms of discourse, while recognizing the multiple possibilities of explanation, interpretation and evaluation. - Opportunities for creativity: allowing students to create their own artistic, literary or philosophical works and to have their work criticized so as to experience both the act of creation and the subjection to critical attention. - 6.
-A force for synthesis: encouraging students to see the relationships between all expressions of these human faculties, and to put them together into a coherent picture of the world usable as a basis for value judgments.
+1. Cultural knowledge: acquainting students with significant intellectual and aesthetic artifacts of World artistic, literary and philosophical cultures; in particular, giving them a picture of the present state of these cultures.

+2. Historical knowledge: introducing students not only to the present state of their culture, but also its development from earlier and different states.

+3. Aesthetic/perceptual training: teaching students to appreciate works of music, art, literature and drama by direct experience with them.

+4. Critical discipline: introducing students to critical canons within the various fields, showing them that whereas appreciation is personal, evaluation must meet publicly intelligible norms of discourse, while recognizing the multiple possibilities of explanation, interpretation and evaluation.

+5. Opportunities for creativity: allowing students to create their own artistic. literary or philosophical works and to have their work criticized so as to experience both the act of creation and the subjection to critical attention.

+6. A force for synthesis: encouraging students to see the relationships between all expressions of these human faculties, and to put them together into a coherent picture of the world usable as a basis for value judgments.
-Although no one course will likely cover all six objectives, students will have the opportunity to select courses which will be clustered to meet these objectives.
-A list of approved courses meeting these objectives will be printed in the Fall 1980 Class Schedule.

-Objectives for the Area of the Social Sciences

-Recognizing that graduates of the university will be faced with survival in an increasingly complex and interdependent world, the faculty of the School of Social and Behavioral Sciences seeks to provide students with the knowledge and skills it has at its disposal to help them meet these present and future challenges.

-The Social and Behavioral Sciences offer students a set of perspectives which allow them to look at themselves and the world around them analytically and synthetically.
-The perspectives will help facilitate successful adaptation to and active participation in life.
-The perspectives, which cut across individual Social and Behavioral Science disciplines, include, but are not limited to, the following:

-- 1. Knowledge and understanding of prehistoric and historic heritages. - Knowledge and understanding of the ubiquitous nature of change (individual, cultural, social, economic, political and geographic, from past, present and future-oriented perspectives). - 3.
-Knowledge and understanding of the process of socialization whereby personal, social and other identities are developed. - Knowledge and understanding of the relationship between humans and their various internal and external environments. - 5.
-Knowledge and understanding of social and cultural relativity.

-104 / General Studies

-Knowledge and understanding of individual, social, cultural, economic, political, geographic and global systems and their inter-relationships.

-7. Knowledge and understanding of the various processes whereby knowledge of the social and behavioral sciences is attained.

-The School of Social and Behavioral Sciences, through its disciplines and interdisciplinary programs, will develop a set of general education courses dealing with the seven perspectives enumerated.
-Although no one course will likely cover all seven, students will have the opportunity to select courses which will be clustered to cover these perspectives.
-A list of approved courses covering these perspectives will be printed in the Fall 1980 Class Schedule.
+The 16 quarter unit package of courses printed on p.
+102 has been designed so that students completing it will meet the above six objectives while at the same time have an opportunity for some individual choice in course selection.